koxu1996/koxu1996.github.io/Postmortem.md

+# Mainnet outage 2021-11-22 17:40 UTC

+Mainnet experienced a performance issue due to high CPU usage in a cryptographic subroutine of the consensus process, triggered by an equivocation of a validator.
+This performance issue, caused by the _Limited Naiveté Criterion_ checks, began to take an unsustainable amount of CPU time shortly after and ultimately resulted in a network stall.

+As nodes were overloaded by cryptographic calculations, they lacked resources to process other critical consensus messages and entered a state where they ran progressively slower, until the process of creating new blocks stalled.
+While other functions of the node remained mostly unaffected, due to degraded performance they ranged from slow to intermittently unresponsive.

+## What was the fix?

+We deactivated the Limited Naiveté Criterion checks; these will be reevaluated for their usefulness.

+## How was the fix deployed?

+A patched node version of the 1.4.1 release was prepared and a gradual rollout via validators was effected over seven hours.
+As soon as a quorum of nodes by stake had deployed the new release, consensus resumed and the blockchain moved forward again.

+## Outcome

+No blocks or transacted data was lost.

+The network itself was unable to process new deploys from the start of the outage at block 332,816 (2021-11-22, 17:40).

+Blocks 332,817 to 332,835 inclusive were finalized into the chain around 03:00 on 2021-11-23 as the network approached a quorum of patched nodes.

+Mainnet resumed normal operations at block 332,836 (2021-11-23, 03:14) for a total outage of 9hrs 34mins.

+Deploys that were submitted, but not included in blocks before the outage may need to be resubmitted.
+This will require any such deploy to be recreated and signed in order to update the deploy's creation timestamp.
+Please check transaction statuses and ensure transactions have been proccessed.

+#

 # Mainnet outage 2021-11-03 13:45 UTC

 Mainnet went down during the upgrade from 1.3.4 to 1.4.1, due to the following chain of events: